 There are thousands of assembled bicycles, which form a semicircular shape, all the same, of the same color, without the seats, pedals or handlebars.
 It is a tribute to the memories of the author’s childhood, when having a quality bicycle was a luxury for any Chinese home.
 And inside the museum, you can see a large collection of works by this amazing artist, made with materials as diverse as Lego pieces, sunflower seeds, bamboo fibers, polished woods or inflated latex.
 It is fantastic and amazing this show, of great international level.

-A typical Argentine custom, to drink mate, is something that wakes enormous curiosity among foreigns who arrive to the country.
+A typical Argentine custom, to drink mate, is something that wakes enormous curiosity among visitors who arrive to the country.

-For a lot of people it could be a unhygienic habit but, for those who drink it frequently, it’s a social ritual that invites you to share a meeting with friends or relatives.
+For a lot of people it’s a social ritual that invites you to share a meeting with friends or relatives.

-To drink mate doens’t have any side effects and whoever drinks it comments of the refreshing and relaxing effect it produces.
+To drink mate doens’t have any side effects and whoever drink it comments of the refreshing and relaxing effect it produces.

 There are also mate consumers in Uruguay, Paraguay, southern Brazil and distant countries such as Syria.